prototypefund/klinik-db-qbgbaAnalysis/README.md

 ```
 and then go to http://localhost:8080

-Or, you can pull a prebuilt container from our gitlab-based container registry:
+2. You can pull a prebuilt container from our gitlab-based container registry:

 ```
 docker pull registry.gitlab.com/klinik-db/qbgbaanalysis